About the foundation

 Why were you formed?

 The Economist Intelligence Unit shows that just 4.5 percent of the planet lives in a full democracy.
-Meanwhile, Autocrats and dictators have been in the ascendancy, spurred on by a retreat in global American leadership in recent years.
+Meanwhile, autocrats and dictators have been in the ascendancy, spurred on by a retreat in global American leadership in recent years.
 The premise of the Alliance of Democracies is to strengthen the spine of the world’s democracies, to encourage greater cooperation between nations who share common values, to counter spoilers and support those who wish to bring more democracy to their countries.
-As the world enters a period of technological revolution and disruption, we need to find new ways to being democratic processes into this world, and ensure tech is being used for benign purposes.
+As the world enters a period of technological revolution and disruption, we need to ensure tech is being used for benign purposes and that it enhances democratic processes.

 What is the Transatlantic Commission on Election Integrity?

 The Transatlantic Commission on Election Integrity (TCEI) seeks to fill a critical gap by fostering a global and collective approach to curb the ongoing wave of election interference and raises awareness of public and governments about the risks of interference.
-It helps sharing best practices between decision-makers, public and private institutions and actors across the globe and applies on the ground new models of cooperation and technologies to empower civil society and governments to defend democracy against malign interference.
 Since its launch in 2018, the TCEI has established itself as an important global voice and player on the risks and solutions to combat foreign election meddling.
-The TCEI brings together more than a dozen eminent persons from backgrounds in politics, media and the private sector chaired by former NATO Chief and Danish Prime Minister, Anders Fogh Rasmussen, and former US Homeland Security Secretary, Michael Chertoff.
-The group is ‘tech-neutral’ meaning they see technology as both part of the problem and the solution, and are working with various tech companies to develop tools that track disinformation, and to tackle the risk of ‘deep fake’ videos being used for political disinformation in the future.
-The group has also identified candidates and political parties themselves as the ‘first line’ of defence against election meddling, and has launched a 5-point ‘Pledge for Election Integrity’ for candidates to sign, committing not to assist foreign meddlers.
+The TCEI brings together more than a dozen eminent persons from backgrounds in politics, media and the private sector chaired by Alliance of Democracies Foundation Chairman, Anders Fogh Rasmussen, and former US Homeland Security Secretary, Michael Chertoff.
+The group is working with to develop tools that provide media literacy on disinformation, and to tackle the risk of ‘deep fake’ videos being used for political disinformation.
+The group has also identified candidates and political parties themselves as the ‘first line’ of defence against election meddling, and has launched a 5-point ‘Pledge for Election Integrity’ for candidates to sign in European elections, US, Canadian, Georgian and the German elections.

 How are you funded?

-The AoD is a non-profit organisation funded by private sponsors and individuals.
-In addition, certain projects run under the Foundation’s umbrella are funded by several democratic governments, including the Government of Canada.
+The AoD is a non-profit organisation funded by private sponsors, governments and individuals.
 In addition, the AoD is also supported by ‘in kind’ donations.
+See list of current partners and lists of sponsors for each summit.

 How do you spend your money?